State Military Reservation

 The State Military Reservation in Virginia Beach serves as a vital training installation, not just for the Virginia National Guard, but for personnel from all four branches of the military, both active duty and reserve, local and state first responders, and a variety of community organizations.
 Its prime location is just one reason for its popularity however.
 The facilities and training aides available, as well as the willingness of its staff, make it a vital training location for its customers.

-In addition to the 203rd RED HORSE, a number of other units are stationed at SMR and train there regularly, including the 329th Regional Support Group; 529th Combat Sustainment Support Battalion; A Troop and C Troop, 2nd Battalion, 183rd Cavalry Regiment; 1173rd Transportation Company; D Company (-), 429th Brigade Support Battalion; 576th Engineer Detachment; Recruit Sustainment Program 9; and the Virginia Defense Force.
+In addition to the 203rd RED HORSE, a number of other units are stationed at SMR and train there regularly, including the 329th Regional Support Group; 529th Combat Sustainment Support Battalion; A Troop and C Troop, 2nd Squadron, 183rd Cavalry Regiment; 1173rd Transportation Company; D Company (-), 429th Brigade Support Battalion; 576th Engineer Utilities Detachment; Recruit Sustainment Program 9; and the Virginia Defense Force.

 The Virginia Guard Commonwealth ChalleNGe Youth Academy is also located on SMR and their cadets are often seen marching around post.